run2bizdocs/documentation/en-us/docs/faq.md

     RULE: if the user-customized image is not configured correctly in reports, it must be redesigned with more appropriate ratios.

 !!!
-Question "What does it take to configure an IC that is physically on the client's corporate network to be inventoried by the 4biz Enterprise ITSM that is in the cloud offered by 4biz Corporation?"
+Question "What does it take to configure a CI that is physically on the client's corporate network to be inventoried by the 4biz?"

-    [Original] In the cloud, mongodb and evm / inv are in the client structure, because it is not possible to connect in an internal range with source from the cloud.
+    [Original] In the cloud, mongodb and evm / inv are in the client structure because it is not possible to connect on an internal range with source from the cloud.

-    [For validation] In this particular scenario, the MongoDB, 4biz EVM, and 4biz Inventory components must be installed and configured within the client's network framework because 4biz Enterprise ITSM (Cloud) can not connect to a client's internal range.
+    [For validation] In this particular scenario, the MongoDB, 4biz EVM, and 4biz Inventory components must be installed and configured within the client's network framework because 4biz can not connect to a client's internal range.

 !!!
 Question "What is the attachment upload features file size limit?"